microsoft/ELL/docs/tutorials/Training-audio-keyword-spotter-with-pytorch/index.md

 ## What you will need

-*  Laptop or desktop computer
+*  Laptop or desktop computer with at least 16 GB of RAM.
 *  Optional NVidia Graphics Card that supports [CUDA](https://developer.nvidia.com/cuda-downloads).

 ## Overview